Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 Students will often reflect the behaviors modeled to them.
 In other words, they'll become like you.
 So how you present yourself matters.

-How you interact with your colleagues is also very important.
+How you interact with your colleagues is also important.
 Are you intimidated by them or can you hold your own ground?
-How you speak over the phone, the way you react when somebody comes to your room unannounced, how you answer to the office staff over the intercom—Are you unsure of yourself, do you become defensive, or do you respond with confidence?
+How you speak over the phone, the way you react when somebody comes to your room unannounced, how you answer the office staff over the intercom—all of these little interactions are significant.

 Remember that your students are watching you.